redhat-developer/odo/README.md

 $ odo login -u developer -p developer
 ```

 3. Create an application.
-An application in OpenShift Do is an umbrella under which you add other components.
+An application in `odo` is an umbrella under which you add other components.
 ```sh
 $ odo app create node-example-app
 ```